mks2002/Hotelhub/readme.md

-# Online Hotel Booking Website
+# Hotelhub - Online Hotel Booking Website

 Welcome to the Online Hotel Booking Website, a project built with Python, Django, and the Request module.